-Americans donated an estimated $292 billion to charity as individuals in 2018.
-Before you pull out your wallet this holiday season, the South Carolina Department of Revenue and the South Carolina Department of Consumer Affairs offer these tips to make your giving safe and scam free.
+Before you pull out your wallet for holiday giving, the South Carolina Department of Revenue and the South Carolina Department of Consumer Affairs offer these tips to make your giving safe and scam free.

 Be wary of solicitations that ask you to pay in prepaid gift or debit cards, wire or bank transfer.